 <Connector port="8080" protocol="HTTP/1.1" connectionTimeout="20000" redirectPort="8443" />

-replace port=”8080” by the port you want.
+...replace port=8080 with the port you want.

-After 30 seconds test that your server is up and accessible on the new port you defined by entering the following URL in your web browser:
+Wait for Tomcat to start (~30 sec to 1 or 2 minutes).
+Test that your server is up and accessible on the new port you defined by entering the following URL in your web browser:

-- Check that your firewall is running
+- Check your firewall.

-If your firewall is stopped you will see the following output:
+If your firewall is stopped, you will see the following output:

 iptables: Firewall is not running.

-# service iptables start
+# systemctl start iptables

-Enter the following lines in your console:
+Execute the following lines on your console:

 # /sbin/iptables -A OUTPUT -p tcp --dport 80 -j ACCEPT # /sbin/iptables -A INPUT -p tcp --dport 80 -j ACCEPT

-- Add the port forwarding
+- Add port forwarding.

-Execute the following line in your console:
+Execute the following line on your console:

 # iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 8080

-- Restart and save
+- Restart and save.

 Restart your firewall:

-# service iptables restart
+# systemctl restart iptables